alexsanchez15/BloonsTDClone/README.md

 # Bloons Tower Defense Game Clone -

-A personal project to practice writing larger scale code myself in java, learn and grow.
-Started May 2024
+A personal project to practice writing code in java, started May 2024

 This is written using javafx 21.0.2, and is not tested on other versions.